 Students who miss an assessment task due to School Business will complete the task on the first day back to class.
-Students must make this arrangement with their Deputy Principal.
+Students must make this arrangement with the faculty head teacher and class teacher.

-The granting of approved leave is at the discretion of the Principal.
-The same rule applies if a student has been granted approved leave from school by the Principal or their nominee (ATTACHMENT C - Page 21).
+Note: the granting of approved leave is at the discretion of the principal.
+The same rule applies if a student has been granted approved leave from school by the principal or their nominee (ATTACHMENT D - Page 22).

+Important Information

-Important Note: If a student knows in advance that they will be absent on the day a hand- in assessment is due, the task should be handed in prior to the due date.
-Family Holidays and unapproved leave are not grounds for a Misadventure.
-Leave not approved by Principal would result in Zero Mark.
+If a student knows in advance that they will be absent on the day a hand- in assessment is due, the task should be handed in prior to the due date.